Opening up the family living space

 Internally the kitchen units and appliances were moved to the interior of the new room with the dining area located to the rear next to the bi-folding doors.
 The rear garden was decked, the height of the decking flowing through into the new room.

 A happy client: “This has changed our lives.
-As a large family we spend most of our time at home in the kitchen preparing food, eating it or just chatting round the table.
+As a large family, we spend most of our time at home in the kitchen preparing food, eating it or just chatting around the table.
 We can now do all of this in one room.
-The light flows in from noon till sunset and when the sun shines we open the bi-folding doors, move the table outside, or sometime half inside and half outside.
+The light flows in from noon till sunset and when the sun shines we open the bi-folding doors, move the table outside, or sometimes half inside and half outside.
 The distinction between the inside and the outside becomes blurred and our family living space extends to the edges of the garden.”